SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Multivok

 Smaller than servoks, multivoks can speak and carry out commands, though their capacity for complexity is limited.
 While multivoks are humaniform, their masterfully crafted bodies lack the expression and fine articulation of humanoids.
-They were built to run and maintain ships and ore harvesters, survey dangerous or distant locations, guard nobles, and oversee servoks-tasks which many multivoks tirelessly attempt to continue today.
+They were built to run and maintain ships and ore harvesters, survey dangerous or distant locations, guard nobles, and oversee servoks—tasks which many multivoks tirelessly attempt to continue today.

 With arms ending in axe blades and repeating crossbows mounted on their shoulders, a multivok bodyguard cuts an impressive figure.
 Multivok bodyguards who are still active are often found watching over the bones or possessions of their long-dead charges with unfaltering loyalty.